 In 2016, Maryland lawmakers formally legalized home poker games.
 Previously, hosting a poker game could result in a fine and up to one year in prison, but that was no longer the case once HB 127 went into effect on Oct.
 1, 2016.

-According to the law, anyone 21 or older may host a poker game as long as the host abides by certain stipulations.
+According to the law, anyone 21 or older may host a poker game if the host abides by certain stipulations.
 Those include not hosting a game more than once per week, not charging fees and ensuring the game “has a $1,000 limit on the total amount of money … that may be wagered by all players during a 24-hour period.”
-That latter guideline is typically understood to mean there cannot be more than $1,000 total in play (i.e., “on the table”) at any given time during the game.
+That latter guideline typically means there cannot be more than $1,000 total in play (i.e., “on the table”) at any given time during the game.

-While the law applies to poker, it also technically covers any card game as well as mahjong.
+While the law applies to poker, it also technically covers any card game and mahjong.

 Does Maryland still have charity poker rooms?